 The Paris Catacombs

-Known as the ‘World’s Largest Grave’, the late 17th century underground tunnels were put to use in the late 17th century when all of Paris’ cemeteries started to overflow and get overcrowded.
-What were once mines stretching for miles underneath Paris, now holds an estimated six million dead bodies throughout its tunnels.
+The Paris Catacombs are known as the world’s largest gravesite.
+The underground tunnels were put to use in the late 17th century when all of Paris’ cemeteries became overcrowded.
+What once was a series of mines stretching for miles underneath Paris, now holds an estimated six million dead bodies throughout its tunnels.

-The Paris Catacombs are just south of the “Barrière d’Enfer” (A.K.A – Gates of Hell) and after descending into the tunnels you will experience the eerie-ness and mystery that is the Paris Catacombs.
+The Paris Catacombs are just south of the Barrière d’Enfer (aka the Gates of Hell).
+After descending into the tunnels, you’ll experience the eerieness and mystery that is the Paris Catacombs.
 Paranormal activity is a given here.

 The Rome Catacombs

-Paris Catacombs Tours
+Rome Catacombs Tours

 Age: 1500 Years Apart

-How are they Similiar?
+How Are They Similiar?

 Age of the Dead

-They built the catacombs since the laws in Rome prohibited the burial of bodies within the city limits to avoid plague.
-Pagans often burnt their dead for this reason combine with ritualistic reasons.
+They built the catacombs since the laws in Rome prohibited the burial of bodies within the city limits to avoid the plague.
+Pagans often burnt their dead for this reason combined with ritualistic reasons.
 In Paris, they created the catacombs because disease was already a problem.

-While the Domitilla Catacomb has the second-century fresco ‘The Last Supper’ living in it; the labyrinths of the Paris Catacombs are actually covered with graffiti and the infamous artists are known as, ‘The Underground Art Rebels.”
+While the Domitilla Catacomb has the second-century fresco “The Last Supper” in it, the labyrinths of the Paris Catacombs are actually covered with graffiti and the infamous artists are known as, “The Underground Art Rebels.”

-Persons of Interest
+People of Interest

-Among those who were moved into the Paris catacombs are Jean-Paul Marat and Maximilien de Robespierre.
+Among those who were moved into the Paris Catacombs are Jean-Paul Marat and Maximilien de Robespierre.
 It took 12 years to move all of the bodies and bones to their final resting place.

-In Rome you will find saints like Sebastian and many of the oldest Popes.
-Most of these bodies have been removed from the Rome Catacombs and moved to areas they can be better preserved.
+In Rome, you’ll find saints like Sebastian and many of the oldest Popes.
+Most of these bodies have been removed from the Rome Catacombs and moved to areas where they can be better preserved.
 When in Paris or Rome you should definitely consider visiting either site as they will leave you with long-lasting memories.